qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

   FcgidInitialEnv QGIS_OPTIONS_PATH "/path/to/config/"

-This is a list of the variables supported by |qg| server:
+This is a list of the variables supported by QGIS server:

 * **QGIS_OPTIONS_PATH**: Specifies the path to the directory with settings.
   It works the same way as QGIS application --optionspath option.
 It is looking for settings file in <QGIS_OPTIONS_PATH>/QGIS/QGIS2.ini.
 * **QUERY_STRING**: The query string, normally passed by the web server.
-This variable can be useful while testing |qg| server binary from the command line.
+This variable can be useful while testing QGIS server binary from the command line.
 * **QGIS_PROJECT_FILE**: the `.qgs` project file, normally passed as a parameter in the query string, you can also set it as an environment variable (for example by using `mod_rewrite` Apache module).